ChrisChoi314/chrischoi314.github.io/_projects/webcomic.md

     A side by side of Rohan Kishibe's face and my inspired panel from the webcomic.
 </div>

 Finally, the last scene is perhaps the most powerful scene of the webcomic.
 Believe it or not, this entire scene is almost entirely based on reality.
-I was on the couch in the living room, listening to [Oni-chan](https://www.youtube.com/watch?v=aWaFqY_taT8) by Others by No One.
+I was on the couch in the living room, listening to [Oni-chan](https://www.youtube.com/watch?v=aWaFqY_taT8) by Others by No One, a really niche prog metal band from Ohio.
 I was introduced to them earlier that day when a facebook friend told me about them.
 It was my 3rd time listening to the song.
 My mother was sitting on the couch next to mine when she heard growl vocals from my phone.
 The rest of the story unfolded pretty much how it happened in the webcomic, except I didn't do that dramatic "I'm going home" exit.
 I just tried to laugh it off but I was seriously spooked.
 I was actually able to receive the lead singer of Others by No One's blessing to include them in the webcomic.
 Also, the panel where the mother was comparing the singer to the devil was directly inspired by Hayasaka Ai from Kaguya Sama: Love is war.
 <div class="row justify-content-sm-center">
 <div class="col-sm mt-3 mt-md-0">
     <center>